jr180180/jr180180/README.md

 - 📖 Or learning/talking about code, devops, marketing, business... and other cool stuffs!
 - 🍻 I've been creating software professionally since 2012
 - 🖥 I'm an experienced engineer and team lead
-- 📊 I run a client focused Dev shop
+- 📊 I ran a client focused Dev shop
 - 🤷🏻‍♂️ Working towards securing all 12 AWS certifications
 - ♥️ Love hanging with the fam
 - 🎯 Looking forward to contributing to awesome companies and overcoming challenging new things